 - The Peppers.
 You can realistically use any chili peppers for this recipe.
 I like to use a mix of mostly sweet and some hot peppers when serving it as an appetizer.
 You can, of course, make this with all hot peppers, which will really bring the heat!

 - Other Ingredients.
 As the name indicates, you can use any garden fresh vegetables for this recipe.
-Others you might include are rashes, gherkins, olives and more.
+Others you might include are radishes, gherkins, olives and more.

 - How Long Does Giardiniera Last?
 Giardiniera will keep several weeks in the refrigerator, covered, due to the acidity of the vinegar.